passy/passy.me/KNOWN_ISSUES.md

   Angular loads it on top.
 Possible solutions: Ditch ng-view completely as it doesn't really add that much; implement a smarter ng-view that only replaces content on demand.
 * Menu doesn't expand.
 Possible solution: Getting my lazy ass up and implement it.
+* Not "retina ready"
+* The projects page is a gigabyte or so.